Spain-Andalusia Flag

 Work has supposedly since resumed and, unlike the bull, they're looking to finish it off quickly.

 Just south of the old centre and over a bridge, just the one, large hotel here with a baffling view from the balcony.
-The Parque Zoologico Prudencio Navarro is just that, a zoo, although none of that Spanish means small and shabby.
+The Parque Zoologico Prudencio Navarro is just that, a zoo, although none of that Spanish in the name means small and shabby.

-Unassuming accommodation next to a supermarket with views from the balcony to rival those of an African safari.
+Unassuming accommodation next to a supermarket with views from the balcony that used to rival those of an African safari.

 This is largely a place for holidaying Spaniards although there are a handful of audible ex-pats.
 This is the Costa de la Luz, you see, one of the lesser known Costas but the beach is a three-mile trot south to Isla Canela.